Background pattern

 • certain antibiotics used to treat tuberculosis (rifabutin, rifampicin).

-These medicines may increase the risk of adverse effects or reduce the effect of aripiprazol; if you experience any unusual symptoms when taking any of these medicines with aripiprazol, you should inform your doctor.
+These medicines may increase the risk of side effects or reduce the effect of aripiprazole; if you experience any unusual symptoms when taking any of these medicines with aripiprazole, you should inform your doctor.

-• triptans, tramadol, and tryptophan used to treat diseases such as depression, generalized anxiety disorder, OCD, and social phobia, as well as migraine and pain,
+• triptans, tramadol, and tryptophan used for diseases such as depression, generalized anxiety disorder, obsessive-compulsive disorder (OCD), and social phobia, as well as migraine and pain,

-• selective serotonin reuptake inhibitors (SSRIs) (such as paroxetine and fluoxetine) used to treat depression, OCD, panic, and anxiety,
+• selective serotonin reuptake inhibitors (SSRIs) (such as paroxetine and fluoxetine) used for depression, OCD, panic, and anxiety,

 • other antidepressants (such as venlafaxine and tryptophan) used in severe depression;